 Thankfully, you do not need a ton of expensive photography gear to shoot those beautiful photos but you will need some basics.

 If you aren’t sure which camera option is best for your needs, we recommend chatting with the team at B&H Photo.
-They are extremely knowledgeable and can recommend a camera in your budget.
+They are extremely knowledgeable and can recommend a camera for your budget.

 Memory Card: Make sure to get a memory card for your camera.
 We recommend getting at least a 512GB card but the more memory you have, the more photos you can shoot.
 Memory cards come in different shapes and sizes so make sure you get one that fits your camera.